swiftlang/swift/docs/ReferenceGuides/LifetimeAnnotation.md

   func extracting(droppingLast k: Int) -> Self { ... }
 }
 ```

-#### Generic same-type default lifetime

-The same-type default lifetime rule described above is convenient for nominal types but essential for generic type parameters.

-Given a generic function declaration:

-`func foo<A, R>(..., a: A, ...) -> R { ... }`

-The same-type default lifetime rule applies to the types in the function declaration's generic context just as it did for nominal types in the previous example.
-So, again, if type resolution determines `R: ~Escapable` and `A == R`, then `@_lifetime(copy a)` will be default.

-Unlike nominal types, the programmer is not allowed to explicitly declare a lifetime dependency, `@_lifetime(copy
-a)`, unless the argument and result types are equivalent (`A == R`).
-Copying a lifetime dependency from one value to another requires that both values are non-Escapable.
-Generic types are conditionally non-Escapable (their lifetime dependencies are type-erased), so type equivalence is the only way to ensure that both values are non-Escapable under the same conditions.

 Here we see how same-type lifetime requirement applies to type substitution and associated types: